 Whether you are trying to save for elementary, secondary, or post-secondary education, a 529 Plan is still the best game in town.
-There are several tips and tricks you can employ to get the most out of 529 Plans.
-But before you jump right in, it’s essential to have a complete understanding of the various 529 plan rules.
+You can employ several tips and tricks to get the most out of 529 Plans.
+But before you jump right in, it’s essential to understand the various 529 plan rules completely.
 Using a 529 Plan requires planning and attention to detail.

 A drop in the Ocean